iGaming Mexico: Understanding the Region in 2026

 • iGaming reforms that attract foreign investments and cross-border partnerships

-The 2026 FIFA World Cup is another major event that will leave its mark on iGaming Mexico this year.
+The 2026 FIFA World Cup is expected to become one of the biggest acquisition opportunities that Mexico’s iGaming market has seen in years.
 With Mexico co-hosting the tournament, betting activity is guaranteed to jump with the increased media exposure, creating a strong acquisition window for operators.

-The Association of Permit Holders, Operators, and Suppliers of the Entertainment and Gambling Industry (AIEJA) has urged the government to take the opportunity and transform Mexico’s online gambling regulations to support the already fast growth of the iGaming sector.
-This is mainly the reason why the country wants to establish a National Institute of Games and Lotteries under the Ministry of the Interior to more extensively regulate and inspect the sector.
+At the same time, the Association of Permit Holders, Operators, and Suppliers of the Entertainment and Gambling Industry (AIEJA) has urged the government to take the opportunity and modernize Mexico’s online gambling regulations.
+This is mainly the reason why the country wants to establish a National Institute of Games and Lotteries under SEGOB to further regulate and inspect the sector.
 The trade body believes that Mexico could be positioned as a key regional entertainment and tourism spot and double visitations from 5 million to 10 million by 2030.

-The real challenge for the iGaming industry is understanding Mexico on its own terms, and lucky for you, the affiliate-led AffPapa Conference Cancun is returning to Mexico with its full force and is scheduled to take place between November 23 and 25, 2026.
+The real challenge for the iGaming industry is understanding Mexico on its own terms, and for those looking to get familiar with the market firsthand, the affiliate-led AffPapa Conference Cancun is returning to Mexico with its full force between November 23 and 25, 2026.
 Join AffPapa to gain insights about the market and explore your next launch location.

 iGaming in Mexico: FAQs